a2-arun/PDF_HMI/README.md

-# Enlighten Bot — RAG-based Educational Assistant for a Humanoid Robot
+# Enlighten Bot: RAG-based Educational Assistant for a Humanoid Robot

 An HMI + Retrieval-Augmented Generation (RAG) layer that lets a school student ask questions in natural language and get answers **grounded in